Himanshu-Dangwal/Computer-Vision-Startup/README.md

 - **Elastic IPs** are free when associated with a running instance.
 However, if you allocate an Elastic IP but do not associate it with a running instance, AWS will charge a small hourly fee.

 ## Conclusion
 By implementing this project, I have created a robust computer vision application with automated deployment processes and a consistent URL for end users.
-The use of Docker, CI/CD pipelines, and Elastic IPs ensures a smooth development and operational experience.
+The use of Docker, CI/CD pipelines, and Elastic IPs ensures a smooth development and operational-experience.